Federal Graduate Student PLUS Loans

 - After you accept your PLUS loan, you must complete additional PLUS Loan application steps.

-Your maximum annual PLUS loan amount is determined by the following formula:
+The maximum annual Grad PLUS loan amount is determined by the following legacy formula:

 Your Cost of Education Budget